For your cyber safety, only use official websites.

 Mission

-Provide services to promote the health and safety of the individual, the unit, the workplace, and the community.
-To assure that all eligible personnel are physically and mentally suited for job performance; protecting workers against adverse effects of safety and health hazards in the work environment; reducing economic loss through the civilian injury/illness program; and ensuring DOD personnel are medically deployable and combat ready relating to work-place hazards.
+Provide services to promote the Health and Safety of the individual, the unit, the workplace, and the community.
+To assure that all eligible personnel are physically and mentally suited for job performance; protecting workers against adverse effects of safety and health hazards in the work environment; reducing economic loss through the civilian injury/illness program and ensuring DoD personnel are medically deployable and combat ready relating to work-place hazards.

 Vision